 If you’re a local business, a ccTLD is a great way to show where you’re based.
 Or consider using a TLD list that nods to your industry or site’s purpose, but be aware that these can be more expensive.

 Use a domain registrar to find the best available option to link to your website.
-I recommend Wix, since it provides guidance on which domain to choose and has an easy registration process.
+I recommend Wix, since it provides guidance on how to choose a domain and has an easy registration process.

 Choose Wix for an All-in-One Solution